bdoghomieg123/MK11PremiumStore-Moderator-bot/README.md

+# Complete Rewrite for alpha 3.0 #
+## Current Version: alpha v1.0 ##

+***This is part one of many in the move towards rewriting the bot for efficiency***

 # Changelog #

-## Changes from older versions: ##

 - Readded "and comment.created_utc > start_time:" to the beginning of the main function.
 I intend to fix it.
-This function is to make sure that it only replies to comments that were created after the initial launch of the bot.
+This function is to make sure that it only replies to comments that were created after the initial launch of the bot. ~~As of beta v13.3a, it only works about 40% of  the time, and only for certain characters.
+Next release should fix that.~~ ***This function now works as of alpha v1.0*** If you run into issues with the bot not replying to anything and just showing "The Bot is now ready", add a # to the beginning of line 138 and remove the # from line 139 then run the bot.
+(Or if you want to search comments from the past )

 - Optimized bot for running 24/7 on a hosted server.
 This was done by creating a While true: Try/Except exception condition which tries to execute the main program, but if it runs into any errors, it doesn't exit.
 It just restarts.
 This will also show debug codes.